cosmin/stash-enforce-author-hook/README.md

-# Stash Enforce Author Hook
+# Enforce Author Hook for Stash

 Enforce that users can only push commits that they have authored.
 This might be required to satisfy security auditing requirements.